 Follow the directions for age and weight.
 If the recommended age is not your child's age, don't give the medicine.

-If no dose is given on the bottle or package for children under 12 years old, ask your doctor or pharmacist if it is OK to give the medicine to your child, how much you should give, and when you should give it.
+If no dose is given on the bottle or package for children under 12 years old, ask your health care provider or pharmacist if it is OK to give the medicine to your child, how much you should give, and when you should give it.

 Liquid medicines usually come with a cup, spoon or syringe to help measure the right dose.
 Always use these devices to give medicine to infants and very young children.
 Using a kitchen teaspoon is not an accurate way to measure.
 A teaspoon is usually considered to be 5 cc or 5 mL, but kitchen teaspoons can vary in size from between 2 mL and 10 mL.